 Trees and woodlands have an important role to play in capturing and storing carbon.
 They can also provide multiple other benefits - these include species and habitat diversity; landscape enhancement; livestock shelter; construction timber; wood fuel and other woodland products; enhanced water quality and flood mitigation.

 The UK and Scottish Governments have set ambitious goals to increase overall woodland cover to sequester more carbon and help progress towards the net-zero targets.

 Integrating more trees into farming systems will make an important contribution to these goals whilst also giving benefits to many different elements of the farming system.

-- Location - to suit multiple purposes - selecting sites that will deliver combinations of benefits for Glensaugh, including good tree growth rates for net carbon gain; visual amenity; connectivity and net biodiversity gain; provision of shelter; spatial integration with grazing land to maximise livestock management benefits.
+- Location - to suit multiple purposes - selecting sites that will deliver combinations of benefits for Glensaugh, including good tree growth rates for net carbon gain (but prioritising native species in many areas); visual amenity; connectivity and net biodiversity gain; provision of shelter; spatial integration with grazing land (agroforestry) to maximise livestock management benefits.

-- Tree species choice - matching species to site and soil types; planning for short- and longer-term forest products (e.g. early biomass fuel crop, species for long-term retention); nurse crops for slower growing higher-value timber species such as oak; biodiversity, visual amenity and more.
+- Tree species choice - matching species to site and soil types; achieving biodiversity benefits; planning for short- and longer-term forest products (e.g. early biomass fuel crop, species for long-term retention); nurse crops for slower growing higher-value species such as oak (for timber, biodiversity, resilience to future climate change...).

 Glensaugh is a key site in our Institute's active programme of research on woodland expansion for multiple benefits, including carbon, biodiversity, landscape etc. This spans multiple scales - from landscape-scale modelling to aid decision-making; pine provenance and resilience to climate change, pests and diseases; to detailed measurements of above-and below-ground changes in carbon, species composition etc during succession from open ground to woodland, and integrating agroforestry into farm livestock systems.